 Both of Ferran’s parents are Spanish, however the family moved to England when Ferran was a child.
 After studying in Surrey, she went on to study Drama and Theatre Arts at Birmingham University.
 But, her higher education didn’t end there, as she trained at the Royal Academy of Dramatic Arts, graduating in 2014.

 Since her Olivier win, Ferran has returned to the Almeida to star in an adaptation of Three Sisters as Olga.
-She was due to make her Broadway debut in a revival of Who’s Afraid of Virginia Woolf? but the production was postponed due to the Coronavirus pandemic.
+She briefly made her Broadway debut in a revival of Who’s Afraid of Virginia Woolf?, but the production was postponed after nine previews due to the Coronavirus pandemic and ultimately cancelled.